 Veggies all julienned up in a big bowl.
 I used a Veggetti Spiral Vegetable Slicer for the carrots.

 Delicious dressing is whisked together and poured over the veggies.

 My trick with the Chinese Asian Coleslaw is to put it in a large and strong Ziploc bag and lay flat in the refrigerator and turn over, every few hours.
 This allows the slaw to marinate evenly.

 If you are traveling or going to a Superbowl party, just grab a bowl and the Ziploc bag full of Slaw.
 When you get there, dump the Slaw into the bowl and no worry of spillage in the car!

-He seemed to make sure to come around when I was cooking.
-That mailman was well fed and made a great tester for new recipes.
+From then on, our mailman sure seemed to make sure to come around when I was cooking.
+He was well fed and made a great tester for new recipes.